 - Regional food identity — making Sokcho's mountain-and-sea cuisine legible to visitors in one walkable zone, rather than spreading it across multiple restaurants, markets, and neighborhoods.

 - Local vendor platform — giving small food businesses and producers direct access to festival-scale foot traffic.
-The 2026 food booth recruitment targeted roughly 25 vendor teams — a size that makes the food zone a destination in its own right, not an incidental snack stall.
+The final 2026 food map lists 26 vendor booths — a size that makes the food zone a destination in its own right, not an incidental snack stall.

 - Festival-scale civic purpose — extending the Seorak Musan Cultural Festival's commemorative frame into the region's economy, so that the weekend supports small producers as well as cultural programming.